Nature of Operations and Summary of Significant Accounting Policies

 Principles of Accounting and Consolidation

-These consolidated financial statements have been prepared in accordance with GAAP.
-The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary.
+These consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America.
+The consolidated financial statements include the accounts of the Company and its wholly owned subsidiary.
 All significant intercompany balances and transactions have been eliminated.

 The Companys financial statements have been prepared assuming that it will continue as a going concern.
 Such assumption contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-However, we have incurred continued losses, have a net working capital deficiency, and have an accumulated deficit of approximately $34.2 million as of March 31, 2013.
+However, we have incurred continued losses, have a net working capital deficiency, and have an accumulated deficit of approximately ($29.5) million as of September 30, 2012.
 These factors among others create a substantial doubt about our ability to continue as a going concern.
 The Company is dependent upon sufficient future revenues, additional sales of our securities or obtaining debt financing in order to meet its operating cash requirements.
-Barring the Companys generation of revenues in excess of its costs and expenses or its obtaining additional funds from equity or debt financing, or receipt of significant licensing prepayments, the Company will not have sufficient cash to continue to fund the operations of the Company through September 30, 2013.
-These consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+Barring the Companys generation of revenues in excess of its costs and expenses or its obtaining additional funds from equity or debt financing, or receipt of significant licensing prepayments, the Company will not have sufficient cash to continue to fund the operations of the Company through March 31, 2013.
+These unaudited consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.

 Although we are actively pursuing financing opportunities, we may not be able to raise cash on terms acceptable to us or at all.
 There can be no assurance that we will be successful in obtaining additional funding.
 Financings, if available, may be on terms that are dilutive to our shareholders, and the prices at which new investors would be willing to purchase our securities may be lower than the current price of our ordinary shares.
 The holders of new securities may also receive rights, preferences or privileges that are senior to those of existing holders of our ordinary shares.
 If additional financing is not available or is not available on acceptable terms, we will have to curtail our operations in the short term.